krontech/chronos-cli/src/pipeline/README.md

 If `multifile` is set to false and the liverecord command is sent with an existing filename, the file will be overwritten and no timestamp will be appended to the filename.

+If `duration` is specified, `maxFilesize` will be deduced automatically.

 stop
 ----